 :-(All dogs being advertised as Biewers are Biewers.

 There are many many dogs that are sold under the Biewer heading.
 People have them on their websites as Biewer and also puppy sites such as Puppy Find allow people to advertise puppies under the Biewer heading that are not Biewer.
 Some of these dogs look like Biewers while others look like yorkies.
 You must educate yourself and realize that a Biewer has a white and blue/black body, White belly, White tip of an undocked tail, white legs.
 A Biewer is NOT predominately gold.
 The only place that gold or tan is acceptable is on the head and a bit around the anus.

 :-( Biewers must be registered in Germany.

 Some of the registrations from Germany are now being forged.
 If adopting a dog with German papers, there is no guarantee that your puppy is truly even registered.
-AKC is only accepting BTRA registered dogs to be registered with them.
+Please adopt an AKC registered Biewer terrier.

 :-( I only want a pet, so it doesn't matter where I get my Biewer from.